 Sam also provides Mental Health First Aid training to both staff and students at the university.

-Outside of work you'll find Sam watching the footy, playing old-school video games, reading novels, experiencing a love/hate relationship with a jigsaw puzzle, or watching trashy tv.
+Outside of work, you'll find Sam watching the footy, playing old-school video games, reading novels, experiencing a love/hate relationship with a jigsaw puzzle, or watching trashy tv.

 Trisha joined the Counselling Service in 2019 and has always had an interest in Mental Health.
-Prior to working with Murdoch University Counselling, Trisha lived in Broome for 17 years and has worked within the Private and Public Health Sector.
+Prior to working with Murdoch University Counselling, Trisha lived in Broome for 17 years and has worked within the Private and Public Health Sectors.